 The St. Philips Heritage Center at Old Salem Museums & Gardens in partnership with Winston-Salem State University will host a luncheon on Thursday, June 16, in celebration of Juneteenth, the country’s longest-running observance of the abolition of slavery.

 In photo above: Fifth Street was lined with vendors for Juneteenth in Winston-Salem on Saturday, June 20.
-(Photo by Todd Luck) Even in the face of national tragedy, Juneteenth was celebrated
+(Photo by Todd Luck)

 In photo above: The crowd at the St. Philips Heritage Center at Old Salem Museums & Gardens on Thursday, June